 At the time of writing this article, SaaS provisioning of applied solutions requires their integration with 1C:Subsystems Library.
-But we are working on moving this functionality to a new 1C:Cloud Technology Library to facilitate integration and update of subsystems required for development of SaaS solutions.
+But we are working on moving this functionality to a new 1C:Cloud Technology Library to facilitate integration and update of subsystems required for the development of SaaS solutions.
 Since this work is not yet finished, we will refer to 1C:Subsystems Library in this article.

 Here we will discuss the essentials of applied solution development for SaaS application delivery model, focusing on performance, resource costs, reliability, and correctness.